 I am Senior Lecturer in English language at the Department of English & History, Edge Hill University.
-I have been working within corpus linguistics since 2001; previously, I worked in applied linguistics and language teacher education (1992-2001) and English language teaching (1984-1993).
+I have worked in corpus linguistics since 2001; previously, I worked in applied linguistics (TESOL) and language teacher education (1992-2001), and English language teaching (1984-1993).

 My general research interests are in the use and development of corpus approaches to issues in descriptive, theoretical and applied linguistics ‒ particularly as regards the English language.
 More specifically, my research focuses on the following areas:

-My PhD thesis examined conditionals through the lens of modality, and presented classifications of conditionals and modality.
+My PhD thesis examined conditionals through the lens of modality, and presented classifications for both.
 It also proposed a view of conditionals as environments of indeterminacy; that is, constructions with obligatory internal modal marking, whose function is akin to that of linguistic qubits (quantum bits).